 We are so excited, when will my wedding images be ready to view?

 We know you are excited and want to make you have access to your images, as soon as possible!
-Within 4-6 weeks of your wedding, we will send a link to your image gallery.
+Within 4-6 weeks of your wedding, you can find your gallery here: Client Galleries.
 Feel free to share this link with family and friends.
 This is also where you and your family can place online orders for wall prints and gift prints.

 Who owns the copyright for my wedding images?